-We place research at the centre of our undergraduate teaching because we want our undergraduates to be at the forefront of knowledge generation in the 21st century.
+We place research led teaching at the centre of our undergraduate programme because we want our undergraduates to be at the forefront of knowledge generation in the 21st century.
 Our undergraduates will lead the fight against the major geoscience problems we face as a society, and experience the excitement and satisfaction that comes from working at the edge of human knowledge.

 Throughout their degrees, our undergraduates hone their research skills through practical work and assessments.
 This culminates in BSc dissertations and MSci research projects.
 Our students have a great track record of getting their undergraduate research published in peer-reviewed scientific journals and at winning prizes for their efforts.
 Come and join us and see your name in print!